omniauth/omniauth-ldap/README.md

   - `adaptor.last_password_policy_response` — the matching password policy response control (implementation-specific object).
 This can indicate conditions such as password expired, account locked, reset required, or grace logins remaining (per the draft RFC).
 - `:connect_timeout` - Maximum time in seconds to wait when establishing the TCP connection to the LDAP server.
 Forwarded to `Net::LDAP`.
 - `:read_timeout` - Maximum time in seconds to wait for reads during LDAP operations (search/bind).
 Forwarded to `Net::LDAP`.
+- `:mapping` - allows you to customize mapping of LDAP attributes to the returned user info hash.
+The default mappings are defined in [ldap.rb](lib/omniauth/strategies/ldap.rb#L7), it will be merged with yours.

 Example enabling password policy: